 The trail leading to the church is 5 km.

-My father-in-law makes view dials and my husband and I stop by every view dial in Iceland, given that they are not located on mountain tops, and photograph them and the surroundings.
+My father-in-law, Jakob Hálfdanarson, designs view-dials, and my husband and I stop by every view-dial in Iceland, given that they are not located on mountain tops, and photograph them and the surroundings.
 There is a view-dial at Klofningur west of Dagverðarnes cape with a beautiful view of the Breiðafjörður islands.